 - Events can be sent by other system processes

-- Communication with init process through D-Bus
+- Communication with the init process through D-Bus

 - Re-spawning of services that die abruptly and many more

 OpenRC is a dependency-based init scheme for Unix-like operating systems, it is compatible with SysV init.
-As much as it brings some improvements to Sys V, you must keep in mind that OpenRC is not an absolute replacement for /sbin/init file.
+As much as it brings some improvements to Sys V, you must keep in mind that OpenRC is not an absolute replacement for the /sbin/init file.

-It offers some illustrious features and these include:
+It offers some illustrious features including:

 - It can run on other many Linux distributions including Gentoo and also on BSD

-- Supports hardware initiated init scripts
+- Supports hardware-initiated init scripts

 - Supports a single configuration file